 To make these pickled jalapenos you have to first prepare the vegetables.
 Peel, slice and prepare the chilies, carrots, onion, and garlic and set aside.

-The next step is to put the oil in a glass, stainless steel or cast iron pot.
+The next step is to put the oil in a glass, stainless steel or cast iron pot over high heat.
 When it starts to heat up, add the carrots and sauté for a few minutes, then add the onion, garlic, and jalapeno peppers.
 It is important that the vegetables are not browned, the only thing we are looking for is to sauté them a little.